propi/rdfrules/README.md

 # RDFRules

-RDFRules is a fast analytics engine for rule mining in RDF knowledge graphs.
-It offers tools for complex rule mining process including RDF data pre-processing and rules post-processing.
+RDFRules is a powerful analytical tool for rule mining from RDF knowledge graphs.
+It offers a complex rule mining solution including RDF data pre-processing, rules post-processing and prediction abilities from rules.
 The core of RDFRules is written in the Scala language.
-Besides the Scala API, RDFRules also provides a Java API, REST web service and a graphical user interface via a web browser.
-RDFRules uses the [AMIE+](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/) algorithm with several extensions as a basis for a complete solution for linked data mining.
+Besides the Scala API, RDFRules also provides REST web service with graphical user interface via a web browser.
+RDFRules uses the [AMIE+](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/) algorithm with several extensions as a basis for a complete rule mining solution.

 LIVE DEMO: [https://br-dev.lmcloud.vse.cz/rdfrulesgui/](https://br-dev.lmcloud.vse.cz/rdfrulesgui/)